augustohp/phark/README.md

 Phark
 =====

 Phark is a package management system for PHP code.
-It provides dependancies, versioning and installation for packages either system-wide or for an individual project.
+It provides dependencies, versioning and installation for packages either system-wide or for an individual project.

 **Note: Phark is still in active development, don't install it yet!**